ArtistXoder/mozmile/README.md

 it work like your sever connect to their sever so it's doesn't show your real IP but show only their IP they give you.
 Also it's free.

 # List Of Software Installed
-Java 16 Openjdk & Minecraft Server Software 1.17.1
+Java 16 OpenJDK & Minecraft Server Software 1.17.1